Skip to content

-The battle between monetary and non-monetary employee recognition and reward
+The choice between monetary and non-monetary employee recognition and reward

-Does giving rewards really have a positive, long-term impact on employee engagement?
-Our resident recognition expert Kylie Terrell unpacks what your employees really want and need when it comes to recognition in the workplace.
+Do rewards really have a positive, long-term impact on engagement?
+Learn more about what your employees really want when it comes to workplace recognition.

-Whether employee rewards and recognition is a new concept for your business, or you’ve had a program running for years, you’ll most likely ask yourself whether rewarding employees with financial rewards really has a positive impact on employee engagement, and whether that investment is worth it for your business.
+Whether employee rewards and recognition is a new concept for your business, or you’ve had a program running for years, you’ll most likely ask yourself what level of reward budget – if any – is necessary to have a positive impact on employee engagement, and whether that investment is worth it for your business.

 What message does it give your employees if they aren’t able to participate and share in the fiscal success of your business?

-For businesses that have no or limited budget, the best thing about peer-to-peer employee recognition is that it’s free!
-Anyone can recognize a team member for a job well done, at no cost to the business.
-It builds a spirit of generosity of gratitude and helps reinforce your company purpose, mission and values.
+For businesses that have little to no budget, the best thing about peer-to-peer employee recognition is that you can send as many as you want without impacting costs.
+Anyone can recognize a team member for a job well done, at no additional charge to the business.
+Taking time to tell the story of how employees support each other and business results builds a spirit of generosity of gratitude and helps reinforce your company purpose, mission and values.
 Take for example, our client Suncorp, whose employees send 76,000 eCards a year!
-By making it easy for their employees to say thank you, staff recognition is now an critical part of the employee experience.
-Giving your people the tools and space to say thank you more frequently is the first step towards creating a culture where recognition that is free flowing and allows the genuine spirit of collaboration and gratitude to be felt by all.
+By making it easy for their employees to say thank you, staff recognition is now a critical part of the employee experience.
+Giving your people the tools and space to say thank you more frequently is the first step towards creating a culture where recognition is free flowing and allows the genuine spirit of collaboration and gratitude to be felt by all.

 Connect people by collecting recognition moments